 If I ever doubted there was good in the world before, I have forever found the good here.

 Our pets are what makes us good people.

-After the gallery we went outside to explore the grounds but darkness had already fallen and it was too late to walk the trails which was a big disappointment for me but I guess that means I’ll just have to go back one day with one of my pups and explore.
+After the gallery, we went outside to explore the grounds but darkness had already fallen and it was too late to walk the trails which were a big disappointment for me but I guess that means I’ll just have to go back one day with one of my pups and explore.

 If you’re ever in Vermont I can’t recommend enough that you take the time to visit Dog Mountain.
 If you’re able to, bring your dog.
 I think the experience would be even better with your dog by your side.

 You can read more about Dog Mountain and Stephen Huneck here.

 Keeping Dog Mountain open and free of charge has never been easy, financially.
 It’s been a constant struggle but friends of Dog Mountain are determined to make it stable and secure for years to come.
 Dog Mountain has recently become a 501c3 non-profit organization and you can help fund this amazing place by making a tax-free donation or shopping online at the gallery.
 They have an amazing collection of books and during our visit, I purchased The Dog Chapel book which is beautiful.